Mental illness in media: Portrayals in television

-Television is in over 90% of U.S. households and has a strong influence on how viewers perceive the world.
+Television is in over 90% of U.S. households and in 1995 it had a strong influence on how viewers perceive the world.
 In terms of mental illness portrayals, television has been a pioneer in representing these illnesses across thousands of programs in nearly a century's worth of content.
 The media often depicts people with mental illness as violent or unpredictable, creating misrepresentations and harmful stereotypes.
 Research shows that viewers who watch more television are more likely to have negative views about mental health.
 Although television has frequently misrepresented mental health, there has been a growing shift towards more accurate and honest portrayals.

 Reality television

-When it comes to reality television, there are programs specifically dedicated to showcasing the lives and resulting struggles of people experiencing specific mental illnesses.
+There are programs specifically dedicated to showcasing the lives and resulting struggles of people experiencing specific mental illnesses.
 For example, the hit television show on the A&E network, Hoarders, showcases one or two individuals and their obsessive-compulsive disorder.
 Throughout an episode, each individual works with a psychologist or psychiatrist, professional organizer, or an "extreme cleaning specialist" specializing in treating this disorder.

 Another program on the A&E network, Intervention, introduces audiences to people dealing with substance abuse.
 This program, in a similar format to Hoarders, follows the story of either one or two individuals who suffer from substance dependence.
 During an episode, the audience follows the individuals' daily lives and is introduced to the reality of living with this dependence.
 The individuals are then confronted with an ultimatum in which they must decide whether to seek rehabilitation or risk losing family, friends, shelter, and, in most cases, financial assistance.
 This documentary-style television program is valuable because it educates viewers about the entire intervention process, from being introduced to the intervention process itself to the proper way to handle an individual with addiction.
 It also effectively decreases the stigma of therapy and demonstrates the effectiveness of interventions.